 Every fall, Jason & I like to head out on an adventure!
 We’d spent time in Oregon & Washington a few summers ago, and loved it!
 We decided to see what all Seattle, Victoria, and Vancouver, BC had to offer.
 We weren’t disappointed!
-After working all day on Friday, we arrived at the airport only […]
+Las Vegas After working all day on Friday, we arrived at the […]

 Every fall, Jason & I like to head out on an adventure!
 We’d spent time in Oregon & Washington a few summers ago, and loved it!
 We decided to see what all Seattle, Victoria, and Vancouver, BC had to offer.
 We weren’t disappointed!